Gonzih/blog.gonzih.me/source/_posts/2013-03-19-building-rc-toy-with-clojure.markdown

 Solder legs to it
 ![Soldered bluetooth module](https://dl.dropbox.com/u/4109351/octopress/rc-toy/bluetooth-module-for-Arduino.jpg)

-Use voltage divider (module is working on 3.3v, Arduino is working on 5v)
+Use voltage divider (bluetooth module is working on 3.3v, Arduino is working on 5v)
 ![Voltage devider](https://dl.dropbox.com/u/4109351/octopress/rc-toy/bluetooth-module-for-Arduino.svg)

 ## Gearbox and HBridge Driver
 To control motors I decided to use HBridge.
-You can use bunch of transistors if you want, but I'm afraid it will be messy.
+You can use bunch of transistors if you want, but I'm afraid it would be messy.
 To understand how HBridge works you should read [Adafruit post](http://learn.adafruit.com/adafruit-Arduino-lesson-15-dc-motor-reversing/overview).

 HBridge -> Arduino Schematics: